 Students interested in attending MVNU should complete the following steps:

-- An application packet (an online application is also available at http://www.gotomvnu.com) should be requested from the Admissions Office.
-The application process for incoming freshmen should begin at the end of the junior year or early in the senior year of high school.
+- An application packet (an online application is also available at www.gotomvnu.com) should be requested from the Admissions Office.
+The Admissions Office will begin accepting applications on April 15 of a student's junior year in high school.

 - Students must complete and return the application form, and submit the non-refundable application fee ($25) with the application.
 Applications are not considered without the fee.
-A fee waiver may be granted for extenuating circumstances or in special cases from the Admissions Office.
+A fee waiver may be granted for extenuating circumstances, financial hardship, or in special cases from the Admissions Office.

-- One reference must be submitted, using the reference form included in the application packet.
-The high school guidance counselor, a faculty member, the student’s pastor, youth leader, or a member of the student’s church who knows the student well should complete the character reference.
+- Character references can be completed by the high school guidance counselor, a faculty member, the student's pastor, a youth leader, or a member of the student's church who knows the student well.
 Relatives are not acceptable references.
 The form should be sent directly from the person providing the reference to the University.

 - Action is taken after the completed application form, references, transcripts, and official ACT or SAT scores are received by the Admissions Office.
 Notification of acceptance is sent by mail.

 - After acceptance, students must submit a $100 tuition deposit and complete and return the medical history form.
 Students required to live in campus residences must also complete a housing contract and submit the housing deposit of $150.

 - For the fall semester, incoming students are expected to be accepted for admission and submit the tuition deposit, medical history form, and housing contract by May 1.